 The QCA Code recommends that at least two members of the board are non-executive Directors determined by the Board to be independent in character and judgement and free from relationships or circumstances which may affect, or could appear to affect, their judgement.
 The Company complies with this requirement with four non-executive Directors determined by the Board to be independent.

 The Board meets at least every two months and at any other time deemed necessary for the good management of the business and at a location agreed between the Board members.
 It has established Audit, Remuneration and Nominations Committees, particulars of which appear under Principle Nine.
 Each Director has agreed to devote as much time as is required to carry out the roles and responsibilities that the Director has agreed to take on.

-Notwithstanding that the Directors are based in various jurisdictions the Company will aim to ensure that face to face meetings occur where practicable and subject to ongoing regulations relating to the Covid-19 pandemic.
+Notwithstanding that the Directors are based in various jurisdictions the Company will aim to ensure that face-to-face meetings occur where practicable and subject to any ongoing regulations relating to the Covid-19 pandemic.